Olin (OLN) Q2 2017 Results - Earnings Call Transcript

 Aleksey Yefremov - Instinet LLC

 Good morning, everyone and thank you.
 Could you describe your exposure to EDC prices?
-Do you have exposure to a spot or contract?
-Other lags?
-And also, do you think your real (23:20) EDC pricing is more or less volatile than the spot market?
+Do you have exposure to spot or contract?
+Are there lags?
+And also, do you think your real EDC pricing is more or less volatile than the spot market?

 Larry P. Kromidas - Olin Corp.